kulasklan/Parkiline-without-CRM/BITRIX_CRM_SETUP.md

 **Q: Can I customize the lead form fields?**
 A: Yes, edit `js/lead-form.js` and update the form HTML.

-**Q: How do I add more sales managers?**
+**Q: Where do I manage my sales team?**
-A: Authentication system for role-based access is planned for future updates.
+A: All sales team management, user permissions, and access control is handled in Bitrix24.

+**Q: Can I see lead statistics without logging into Bitrix24?**
+A: Yes, use the admin panel at `admin.html` to view basic statistics and sync status.

 ## Next Steps

 1. ✅ Set up Bitrix24 webhook
 2. ✅ Configure website integration
 3. ✅ Test lead creation
-4. ✅ Train sales team on CRM Dashboard
+4. ✅ Train sales team on Bitrix24 CRM
-5. ✅ Set up activity tracking workflow
-6. ✅ Configure automated assignment rules
+5. ✅ Configure automated assignment rules
+6. ✅ Set up Bitrix24 workflows and automation
-7. ✅ Monitor analytics and conversion rates
+7. ✅ Monitor leads and conversion rates in Bitrix24

----

-**Note**: This integration is part of **version FINAL 10** of your ParkLine Residences project.
-For technical support or custom modifications, refer to your development team.
+## Summary

+Your ParkLine Residences website now integrates seamlessly with Bitrix24 CRM:

+- **Website visitors** fill out the interest form on your website
+- **System automatically** saves lead to Supabase and creates lead in Bitrix24
+- **Sales team** manages all leads exclusively in Bitrix24
+- **Admin panel** provides configuration and basic monitoring
+- **Backup data** stored in Supabase for redundancy and reporting

+All CRM operations, lead management, and sales activities happen in your Bitrix24 account.